Q and A For the kids:

 What's one thing your readers should know about you?

-Writing children’s books was absolutely never a blip on my radar.
-Yet as Shattered, Stirred and Shaken was forming, God began giving me children’s book title ideas.
+And then the call to write children's books...this was absolutely never a blip on my radar.
+Yet before I knew it, God began giving me children’s book title ideas.
 It took some time for the stories to form, but the books are coming to life.
-My children’s books weave wisdom and wit throughout as well.
+My hope is that my children’s books weave in a bit of wisdom and wit as well.

 What’s one unusual fact about you?

-As a child when I went to play at my friends houses I always helped them clean and organize their rooms before I went home.
-(Yes, I was always invited back.
-Ha.)
+As a child when I went to play at my friends' houses, I always helped them clean and organize their rooms before I went home.
+(Yes, I was always invited back by the parents.
+Hahaha.)

 What advice would you give your younger self?